 Summer courses are subject to cancellation.
 You must advise the Financial Aid & Awards Office of any course cancellations, and your intentions regarding your continued summer studies.
 In order to receive OSAP assistance in the summer, you must meet the minimum eligibility requirements for OSAP purposes.
-If one or more of your courses is cancelled and you cannot find an appropriate alternate course to take the place of the cancelled course then the Financial Aid & Awards Office must report this change to the Ministry of Training, Colleges and Universities.
+If one or more of your courses is cancelled and you cannot find an appropriate alternate course to take the place of the cancelled course then the Financial Aid & Awards Office must report this change to the Ministry of Advanced Education and Skills Development.
 Regardless of whether your circumstances changed due to your actions or course cancellations by the University, your OSAP entitlement may be reduced, you may become ineligible for funding that you have received, and there may be implications in terms of OSAP satisfactory academic progress policy.

 Tuition fee payments: Please refer to the Fee & Payment information for further details.

 OSAP students who indicated on their OSAP application form that they would like the Ministry to remit fees directly to the school will have the first installment owing remitted from the first disbursement of funding, or up to the amount that is available (if the disbursement of the funding does not cover the first installment due).
 OSAP students who indicated on their OSAP application that they did not want the Ministry to remit fees to the school will be responsible for paying their fees once their funding is deposited into their bank account.

 Note: You are responsible for any fees owing if you add additional courses (or make course changes) after your funding has been released, if your funding does not cover the full amount of your fees, or if you did not authorize the Ministry to remit funds directly to the institution.